tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 1. Slice-timing correction of the realigned functional images (see section 2.1)
 2. Realignment of the raw functional images (see section 2.2)
 3. Extraction of the FD Jenkinson data (see section 2.4)
-4. Coregistration of the anatomical image to the mean functional image (see section 2.5)
+4. Coregistration of the functional images to the anatomical image  (see section 2.5)
 5. Extraction of a (subject-level) inclusve field-of-view (FOV) voxel mask from the realigned functional images (see section 2.3)
 6. Segmentation of the coregistered anatomical image (see section 2.6)
 7. Erosion of the white-matter and CSF segmentations (see section 2.7)